danielcifuentes54/aws-security-specialty/README.md

 * Can setup cross region aggregation
 * Can setup AWS organizations Integrations
 * AWS config must be enabled
-* Generate findings and continoous chechs against the rules in a set of supported security standards
+* Generate findings and continous chechs against the rules in a set of supported security standards
 * Integrations (Send findings to AWS security hub):
   * AWS config
   * Firewall Manager